Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 10- Celiac disease.

-Celiac disease is a form of food intolerance (to wheat and barley). in its severe form, the celiac disease leads to persistent yellow diarrhea, abdominal pain, anemia, and fatigue.
+Celiac disease is a form of food intolerance (to wheat and barley).
+In its severe form, celiac disease leads to persistent yellow diarrhea, abdominal pain, anemia, and fatigue.

 11- Pancreatic Diseases.